 The Company's investment in NanoXplore and its focus on graphene is a recent technology initiative.
-In November 2020, along with NanoXplore, using the Company's patented technology and with assistance from its engineering team, Martinrea announced the development of its Graphene and Nylon Coated Brake Lines, which was approved for use on one of its customers' products to convert a current production of standard brake lines to the more durable graphene-enhanced brake lines.
-The Company believes that the use of graphene products will improve the Company's efforts to make lighter and stronger products.
-The Company's 50/50 VoltaXplore joint venture, along with NanoXplore, aimed at developing graphene-enhanced lithium-ion batteries for electric vehicles is another example of a world-class technology being developed by our people.
+In November 2020, along with NanoXplore, using the Company's patented technology and with assistance from its engineering team, Martinrea announced the development of its Graphene Coated Brake Lines (GrapheneGuard®), which was approved for use on one of its customers' products to convert a current production of standard brake lines to the more durable graphene-enhanced brake lines.
+The Company received a PACE Award for GrapheneGuard® in 2022.
+The Company believes that the use of graphene products may help to improve the Company's efforts to make lighter and stronger products.